Clicky

 4. Turn on the drill pump and use the entire gallon of antifreeze.

-5. When you use up the whole gallon of antifreeze, turn off the drill pump, then switch off the engine.
+5. When you use up the whole gallon of antifreeze, turn off the drill pump, then switch off the jet ski engine.

-You want antifreeze coming out the exhaust, nozzle, jet pump area, or the side discharge port.
-If you don’t see antifreeze come out of ONE of these ports after 20 seconds, turn the pump off and then the engine off, as something not going to plan!!!
-Here is a video showing you how:
+You want antifreeze coming out the exhaust, nozzle, jet pump area, or the jet skis side discharge port.
+If you don’t see antifreeze come out of ONE of these ports after 20 seconds, turn the pump off and then the jet ski engine off, as something is not working right!!!
+Video below:

-The ski owner’s manual suggests using compressed air for removing any water, but I prefer a marine antifreeze.
-I find it easier for people to get the drill pump than get an air compressor.
+The owner’s manual suggests using a air compressor to remove any water, but I prefer to use a marine antifreeze.
+I find a drill pump easier for people to use than an air compressor.

-Should you add water to the antifreeze?
-The Marine and RV antifreeze should come pre-diluted and ready.
-Additionally, water remains in the cooling system of your PWC, hence a winterize process, as it inevitably blends with water.
-So, adding more water is not what we want.
+Add water?
+For a marine and RV antifreeze, it should come pre-diluted and ready to use.
+Additionally, water remains in the cooling system; hence why you need to do the whole winterizing process, as it inevitably blends with the water.
+So, adding more water to your jug is not what we want.

 3: Coat & Fog Internal Engine Parts